 So, what is GenderTerror?

 GenderTerror is a website that focuses on horror in a queer and trans light.
-This sight seeks to explore the horror aspects of the LGBTQ community in media as well as in the minds of those who live in it.
-This site focuses on exploration, media reviews, and highlighting queer content creators who focus on horror and terror.
+For queer people, by queer people.
+This site seeks to explore the LGBTQ aspects of horror in media as well as in the minds of those who live and breathe the genre.
+We on exploration, media reviews, and highlighting queer content creators who focus on horror.

 Originally GenderTerror was a website for radical education on queer and trans issues as well as whatever Lucian felt like writing about.
 However, after falling off the boat for a bit in interest, GenderTerror is reopening as a website with the Terror really in mind.
 After a vicious lack of motivation and writers block, GenderTerror is transitioning to a new chapter in life.
 All the old works are found under the Educational tab and the List of All Works tab.